espressif/esp-idf/docs/en/api-guides/esp-wifi-mesh.rst

 Upstream Flow Control
 ^^^^^^^^^^^^^^^^^^^^^

-ESP-MESH relies on parent nodes to control the upstream data flow of their immediate child nodes.
+ESP-WIFI-MESH relies on parent nodes to control the upstream data flow of their immediate child nodes.
 To prevent a parent node's message buffer from overflowing due to an overload of upstream transmissions, a parent node will allocate a quota for upstream transmissions known as a **receiving window** for each of its child nodes. **Each child node must apply for a receiving window before it is permitted to transmit upstream**.
 The size of a receiving window can be dynamically adjusted.
 An upstream transmission from a child node to the parent node consists of the following steps:

 **1.** Before each transmission, the child node sends a window request to its parent node.
 The window request consists of a sequence number which corresponds to the child node's data packet that is pending transmission.